etalab/croquemort/README.md

 The aim of this project is to provide a way to check HTTP resources: hunting 404s, updating redirections and so on.

-For instance, given a website that stores a list of external resources, this product allows the owner to send its URLs in bulk and retrieve information for each URL fetched in background (only status code and content type for now).
+For instance, given a website that stores a list of external resources (html, images or documents), this product allows the owner to send its URLs in bulk and retrieve information for each URL fetched in background (status code and useful headers for now).
 This way he can be informed of dead links or outdated resources and acts accordingly.

 The name comes from the [French term](https://fr.wikipedia.org/wiki/Croque-mort) for [Funeral director](https://en.wikipedia.org/wiki/Funeral_director).